folutade/KnowThatYouAnointed/content/posts/the-party.md

   **My deconstruction ended, reconstruction is beginning***
   -“Deconstruction”

-* Having personal gone through his own mental and spiritual crisis of faith, Lecrae now seems to now have a deeper, more personal connection with his God.
+* Having personally gone through his own mental and spiritual crisis of faith, Lecrae now seems to now have a deeper, more personal connection with his God.

-* Lecrae is also particularly critical of “fake deep gurus” whose shallow teachings could lead other Black Christians to unnecessarily through the kind of mental and spiritual crisis that Lecrae went through.
+* Lecrae is also particularly critical of “fake deep gurus” whose shallow teachings could lead other Black Christians to unnecessarily go through the kind of mental and spiritual crisis that Lecrae went through.

 {{< /details >}}